Apoorva-562004/Apathia/README.md

 # Real-Time Smart Traffic Management System

-This project is an Intelligent Traffic Optimization System built using React for the frontend, AWS for deployment, Mapbox for mapping, and MongoDB for data storage.
+This project is an Intelligent Traffic Optimization System built using React for the frontend, Azure for deployment, Mapbox for mapping, and CosmosDB for data storage.

 ## Overview

-The Real-Time Smart Traffic Management System is designed to optimize traffic flow in urban areas by leveraging IoT sensors and real-time data analytics.
-The system aims to reduce congestion and improve overall traffic efficiency.
+An Intelligent Traffic Optimization System designed to improve urban traffic flow using IoT sensors and real-time data analytics.
+This system helps reduce congestion by suggesting optimized routes based on real-time conditions.
 ## Features

 - **Real-time Traffic Monitoring**: The system uses IoT sensors to monitor traffic conditions in real-time.